veldhub/veld_code__analyse_conllu/README.md

 **\*work in progress\***

 This repo contains [code velds](https://zenodo.org/records/13322913) encapsulating creation of statistical summary on conllu data.
-For now, these are:
+For now, the observed features are:
 - count of total tokens
 - count of total lemma
 - count of lemma normalized by token (to put the lemma in relation with token)